baking-bad/bcdhub/docs/configuration.md

   sentry_enabled: true
   networks:
     mainnet:
-      receiver_threads: ${MAINNET_THREADS:-1}
+      receiver_threads: ${MAINNET_THREADS:-10}
-    tezosx:
+    shadownet:
       receiver_threads: ${TESTNET_THREADS:-10}
-      start_level: ${TEZOSX_START_LEVEL:-1}
+    ushuaianet:
+      receiver_threads: ${TESTNET_THREADS:-10}
   connections:
     max: 5
     idle: 5
 ```

-`start_level` is the block the indexer starts from on an empty database.
+`start_level` is an optional per-network key (see the Tezos X config below for an example) — the block the indexer starts from on an empty database.
 It only works as a lower bound: on a database which already has blocks indexing continues from the last one, so lowering the value requires wiping the network data first.

 Starting above level 1 means contracts originated earlier are unknown to the indexer and are stored as ghost accounts, with their calls indexed without parameter and storage decoding.
 Note that bootstrap contracts listed in `implicit_contracts` are only picked up when `start_level` is greater than 1 — with the default value of 1 they are never indexed.